MarcoIeni/release-plz/docs/src/github/trigger.md

 # Triggering further workflow runs

-Pull requests created by GitHub Actions using the default `GITHUB_TOKEN` cannot trigger other workflows.
+GitHub Actions using the default `GITHUB_TOKEN` cannot trigger other workflows.
+For example:
-For example, `on: pull_request` or `on: push` workflows acting as checks on pull requests won't run.
+- `on: pull_request` or `on: push` workflows acting as checks on pull requests opened by GitHub Actions won't run.
+- `on: release` or `on: push: tags` workflows acting on releases or tags created by GitHub actions won't run.

 You can learn more in the GitHub [docs](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#triggering-a-workflow-from-a-workflow).

-## Workarounds to trigger further workflow runs
+## How to trigger further workflow runs

 Release-plz doesn't need to trigger further workflow runs to release your packages.
-However, if you want to run CI checks on the release PR, or if you want to trigger another workflow after release-plz pushes a tag or creates a release, you need to use one of the following workarounds.
+However, if you want to run CI checks on the release PR, or if you want to trigger another workflow after release-plz pushes a tag or creates a release, you need to use one of the following methods.

 ### Trigger workflow manually